Faculty of architecture students at the U of M competed in its annual gingerbread design competition last week.

 The winners of this year’s competition created their own take on a significant Winnipeg landmark.

-“The winners designed Garbage Hill today, so they had like the hill and a train going by,” said Hince Siwicki.
+“The winners designed Garbage Hill today, so they had the hill and a train going by,” said Hince Siwicki.

 To participate in the competition, applicants were asked to pay $25.00 unless every member of the team brought a food donation for faculty of architecture food hampers.